-Perched on a cliff along the Ligurian coast of La Spezia, was a picturesque fishing village of Tellaro Italy.
-It’s coloured buildings worn by the sun and the sea cocoon the small harbour that opens into the ocean.
+Perched on a cliff along the Ligurian coast of La Spezia, is the picturesque fishing village of Tellaro Italy.
+Its coloured buildings worn by the sun and the sea, cocoon the small harbour that opens into the ocean.

-Ranked as one of the most beautiful villages in Italy, you can see why it has been a lure for poets and artist looking for inspiration over the centuries.
+Ranked as one of the most beautiful villages in Italy, you can see why it has been a lure for poets and artists looking for inspiration over the centuries.

 As we came around the corner sailing the first thing I noticed was the church of St. George.
 Erected on a rock overlooking the sea it dominates the landscape.
-I automatically think of Cinque Terre and wonder why I had not heard of this beautiful place before now but then I remember she informed me that they kept this place to themselves to visit.
+I automatically think of Cinque Terre and wonder why I had not heard of this beautiful place before now, but then I remember my friend informing me that they kept this place to themselves to visit.

 The Legend – Giant Octopus